Using a home-made reed pen to sketch an oystercatcher by Emma Price

 Emma Price

 I'm from County Durham, on the northeast coast of England.
 I sketch and paint for my own enjoyment and relaxation; in particular, looking at the plants, wildlife and landscapes in our local area and attempting to paint them.
-I hope that you enjoy looking at my paintings - then go and see what…
+My art is based on my own observations, using only my own photos and…

 View full profile